fraserpatrick/Ichi/README.md

 # Ichi
-A game called Ichi I built for my advanced higher project.
+A game called Ichi I built for my advanced higher project using Python and SQLite.
 Ichi is my version of the hit game UNO